marshallflax/vision/AWS_Developer.md

 ### Elastic File System -- EFS

-- Only for Linux instances.
+- Only for Linux instances -- NFSv4.1
 - POSIX-compatible managed NFSv4.1, surrounded by a Security Group
   - Scales automatically to PiB, supports 1000s of concurrent NFS clients, >10GiB/s throughput
 - Available cross-AZ to Linux instances (not Windows)